thepaperpilot/thepaperpilot.github.io/site/garden/profectus/index.md

 <details><summary>Tags:</summary><a href="/garden/my-projects/index.md">My Projects</a></details>

-[Profectus](https://moddingtree.com) is an [Open Source](/garden/open-source/index.md) game engine I made, loosely based on The Modding Tree by Acamaeda

-Technically it's more of a template for making web games

-It centers around using Vue's reactivity and is designed with the intent to not restrain developers into making games that only look or behave "one way"
+[Profectus](https://moddingtree.com) is an [Open Source](/garden/open-source/index.md) game engine I made, loosely based on The Modding Tree by Acamaeda.
+It centers around using Vue's reactivity and is designed with the intent to not restrain developers into making games that only look or behave "one way".
+Also, technically it's more of a template (rather than engine) for making web games.

 Games made with Profectus:
 - Everything in this garden tagged with this page!